Bypass moves in convex hypersurface theory: Introduction

 The authors would like to thank John Etnyre and Ko Honda for helpful discussions in the preparation of this article, and Oleg Lazarev for a fruitful correspondence following an early draft.
+We additionally thank an anonymous referee for several helpful suggestions and corrections, including a significant simplification of the proof of \cref{thm:moves_sufficient_for_stable_equivalence}.